 The timeframe of the graph should be user-selectable.

 Resolution of the graph depends on the resolution of the data received by the sender agent.
 This in contingent on throughput of the system.
 The throughput is unknown at the time of writing this proposal, so data logging may be low-resolution.
 Data logging may also end up being too much to store on a local hard drive, and down sampling may be used.

+Display screen design and user interface should be confirmed as early as possible.

 Code may use external technologies to make development faster.